How Much Per kWh Does Solar Energy Cost?

 - You plan to move very soon

-- Electricity rates are unusually low
+- Your utility rates are unusually low

-Why Integrated Roofing + Solar Matters for Cost
+Why Integrated Roofing and Solar Matters

-- Remove panels
+- Remove the solar panels

-- Repair or replace the roof
+- Replace the roof

 - Reinstall the system